 So much for ‘post-pandemic’ travel.
-E.U. weighs restrictions on American tourists, while U.S. says avoid Europe
+E.U. weighs restrictions on American tourists, while U.S. says avoid Europe.

+But now three months later, the United States still hasn’t lifted the Trump-era rules banning most European travelers, the State Department is telling citizens to avoid 10 of the continent’s countries, and the European Union is considering shutting its doors once again to Americans, as U.S. cases soar.

-The E.U.’s official recommendations stipulate that countries on its “safe list” should have recorded no more than 75 new covid-19 cases per 100,000 residents over the last 14 days.
+The European Union’s official recommendations stipulate that countries on its “safe list” should have recorded no more than 75 new covid-19 cases per 100,000 residents over the last 14 days.
 But the U.S. rates are far higher.
-The most recent data from the European Centre for Disease Prevention and Control lists the United States at nearly 270 cases per 100,000 people.
+The most recent data from the European Center for Disease Prevention and Control lists the United States at nearly 270 cases per 100,000 people.
 Those numbers, though, are out of date — last updated Aug.
 1. They obscure the worst of the most recent surge.
 The current number is closer to 400, or more than five times the E.U. threshold, according to a Washington Post tally.

-On Monday, after rumors circulated that the E.U. would reimpose restrictions on U.S. travelers, the bloc decided against it, for now, allowing Americans to continue flocking to European cities and beaches, which have been desperate to revive tourism-starved economies.
+On Monday, after rumors circulated that the European Union would reimpose restrictions on U.S. travelers, the bloc decided against it, for now, allowing Americans to continue flocking to European cities and beaches, which have been desperate to revive tourism-starved economies.

 But the 27-member club also signaled that policy could soon change.
 The Council of the European Union, the body through which member states coordinate policy, said it would continue monitoring the countries, including the United States, where “the covid situation has deteriorated,” an official told The Post.